orange451/JavaFX-Multiplatform-Maven/README.md

 # JavaFX Multiplatform Maven
-Sample OpenJFX/JavaFX Maven Application that can be built on any platform.
+Sample OpenJFX/JavaFX Maven Application that can be built on any desktop platform.
+It can also be run from within the IDE without any extra setup.
+This Maven POM will build a fat jar with all platform depedencies packaged within.

 # Building
 - $ mvn clean package